Dzzs/3850WebConfig/README.md

 The machine running the container must have password-based SSH access to your switch.

 ## Docker Compose
-Tested on AMD64 and Raspberry Pi 4.
+Tested on AMD64 and ARM64 (Raspberry Pi 4).
 ```
 services:
   3850webconfig: